bxdoan/bxdoan/README.md

 <div align="center">

-> There’s no shame in falling down!
-True shame is to not stand up again!
+> If you re gonna hit it hit it until it breaks

-> — Shintar Midorima —
+> — Tooru Oikawa —

 </div>